Shuijing725/CrowdNav_Sim2Real_Turtlebot/README.md

 This repository contains the sim2real procedure and code for our paper titled "Intention Aware Robot Crowd Navigation with Attention-Based Interaction Graph" in ICRA 2023.
 In sim2real, we adapted a people detector and SLAM from previous works, and transfered a simulated crowd navigation policy to a TurtleBot2i without any real-world training.
 For more details, please refer to the [project website](https://sites.google.com/view/intention-aware-crowdnav/home) and [arXiv preprint](https://arxiv.org/abs/2203.01821).
 For experiment demonstrations, please refer to the [youtube video](https://www.youtube.com/watch?v=nxpxhF019VA).
+This repo only serves as a reference point for the sim2real transfer of crowd navigation.
+Since there are lots of uncertainties in real-world experiments that may affect performance, **we cannot guarantee that it is reproducible on your case.**

 <img src="/figures/3humans.gif" width="350" /> <img src="/figures/4humans.gif" width="350" />